oscimp/amaranth_twstft/Doc/01_usage.md

                         set calibration mode
 ```

-### Conecting to the device
+### Connecting to the device

 `./twstft_config.py --list` will list available serial ports.
 `DEVICE` must be set to the one connected to the FPGA.

 ### Setting taps and generating PRN

-The taps of both LFSR can be set independetly with:
+The taps of both LFSR can be set independently with:
 ```
 ./twstft_config.py -d DEVICE -l BITLEN -t{a|b} TAPS
 ```